 In addition to magical extracts, alchemists are adept at swiftly mixing various volatile chemicals and infusing them with their magical reserves to create powerful bombs that they can hurl at their enemies.

-An alchemist can use a number of bombs each day equal to his class level + his Intelligence modifier.
+An alchemist can use a number of bombs per day equal to their alchemist level + their Intelligence modifier.